Binche: Carnival

 The three-day Carnival of Binche is one of the best known in Belgium.
 It takes place around Shrove Tuesday (or Mardi Gras) just before Lent (the 40 days between Ash Wednesday and Easter).
 Performers known as Gilles wear elaborate costumes in the national colours of red, black and yellow.
 During the parade, they throw oranges at the crowd.
 In 2003, it was recognized by UNESCO as one of the Masterpieces of the Oral and Intangible Heritage of Humanity.

 Sport

 Each year the town hosts the single day Binche-Chimay-Binche professional cycling race, which is rated as a 1.1 event on the UCI Europe Tour.

 Transportation

 Binche railway station has been the terminus for passenger services on line 108 (Erquelinnes - Mariemont) since 1984.
 The island platform is out of use.

 The large gothic style station building was designed by Leuven architect Pierre Langerock.
 It has coloured stained glass windows and is a protected monument.
-There are some inscriptions remaining from the German occupation.
+There are some inscriptions remaining from the Nazi German occupation.

 To the front of the station is a square half-encircled by a balustrade.
 Sculpted in the Neo-classical style from blue stone, it incorporates statues commemorating illustrious figures from Binche’s past, including Charles V, Margaret of York and Mary of Hungary.
 A monument dedicated to independence was added in 1931.
 The area has been a heritage quarter since 1978.